 “We are excited to be able to showcase the incredible research taking place on our campuses and highlight the innovative work we are doing to positively impact humanity around the world,” said CU Boulder Chancellor Philip DiStefano.

-“ScienceWriters 2021 offers a tremendous opportunity to highlight top talent in diverse fields of health and medicine and to share some of the innovative work taking place on our campus.
-We are looking forward to co-hosting this highly anticipated event and connecting our scientists, researchers and faculty members with journalists who take vital discoveries in science to the forefront of public conversations,” said Donald Elliman Jr., chancellor of CU Anschutz Medical Campus.
+“ScienceWriters2023 offers a tremendous opportunity to highlight top talent in diverse fields and share some of the truly boundary-pushing work taking place on our campus.
+We look forward to connecting with those who take vital scientific discoveries to the forefront of public conversations,” said Donald Elliman, chancellor of CU Anschutz Medical Campus.

-Faculty at the four-campus CU system attracted $1.4 billion in sponsored research funding and gifts during the 2020 fiscal year, mostly from CU Boulder and CU Anschutz Medical Campus.
+Faculty at the four-campus CU system attracted $1.46 billion in sponsored research funding and gifts during the 2022 fiscal year, mostly at CU Boulder and the CU Anschutz Medical Campus.

 CU Boulder is a leader in many fields, including aerospace engineering, physics and environmental law.
 The school partners with many notable federal research labs, including the National Center for Atmospheric Research, the National Oceanic and Atmospheric Administration (NOAA) and the National Institute of Standards and Technology (NIST).